happypeter/LGCB/book/bash_perm.md

 In this chapter we are going to look at this essential part of system security and introduce the following commands:

-* id – Display user identity &nbsp; 显示用户身份号
+* id – Display user identity

-* chmod – Change a file's mode &nbsp; 更改文件模式
+* chmod – Change a file's mode

-* umask – Set the default file permissions &nbsp; 设置默认的文件权限
+* umask – Set the default file permissions

-* su – Run a shell as another user &nbsp; 以另一个用户的身份来运行shell
+* su – Run a shell as another user

-* sudo – Execute a command as another user &nbsp; 以另一个用户的身份来执行命令
+* sudo – Execute a command as another user

-* chown – Change a file's owner &nbsp; 更改文件所有者
+* chown – Change a file's owner

-* chgrp – Change a file's group ownership &nbsp; 更改文件组所有权
+* chgrp – Change a file's group ownership

-* passwd – Change a user's password &nbsp; 更改用户密码
+* passwd – Change a user's password

 ### Owners, Group Members, And Everybody Else